cydolo/AGodZilla/README.md

 The licensing system runs on a TeamSpeak identity. to license the license, I only need the UUID of the identity.
 Then you just have to upload the identity into AGodZilla, if the license is correct, you can use the exploits.

+### Activate Exploits

+- To enable the exploits you need to export the identity, follow these steps:
+`TeamSpeak: Extras > identities > right click on the registered identity > Export`
+- Now you need to upload this identity to AGodZilla, this works like this:
+`AGodZilla: Red Heart > Activate > Upload the identity`

 ### Current Exploits
 With the new development of AGodZilla we have found exploits.
 These exploits work on every server.
 These exploits currently work: